aditya-3301/Agentic-challenge/level1/README.md

 ### To run locally:
 1. Create a folder `.streamlit/`
 2. Inside it, create a file `secrets.toml`
-3. Add your API key there:
+3. Add your API key there exactly as this:

-[default]
 api_key = "YOUR_KEY_HERE"